Remains of BRPD helicopter crash victims escorted back to Baton Rouge

 A fellow airman described both Poirrier and Canezaro as experienced and conservative pilots.

-In 2019, the duo were even awarded "Officers of the Month" by the police department for their parts in assisting with several pursuits.
+In 2019, the duo was even awarded "Officers of the Month" by the police department for their part in assisting with several pursuits.

 "It's always better to have two people than one because I can concentrate more on flying and looking and have another set of eyes with me," Poirrier said in an interview with the Police Union in 2022.